programmfabrik/easydb-documentation/en/webfrontend/datamanagement/features/datatypes/datatypes.md

 ![Side Search](linked object popover search.png)

 Select the data to be linked by clicking on it.
-Use `Transfer`{.button} to close the search and apply the selected record.
+Use <code class="button">Transfer</code> to close the search and apply the selected record.

 After the record is accepted, it is displayed instead of the search field.
 Depending on the type of display (set in the [Mask](../../administration/datamodel/#mask)), the linked data record is displayed as *Link*, *Card* or *Table*.